 As you can see by the blue arrows, there are the 2 boxes to type in your Title and Description.
 This information will then be on display within the Search Engine Results Pages.

-NOTE: If you look at the screenshot on the right side of the Title box and the Description box, you’ll see numbers indicating the quantity of characters used for your Title and Description.
+NOTE: If you look at the screenshot on the right side of the Title box and the Description box, you’ll see numbers indicating the number of characters used for your Title and Description.

 Once you have typed in your Title and Description, you can use the Close Editor button below the Description box.

 You should optimize each and every Meta Description Tag on your web site because as previously mentioned, the Meta Description Tag is an important part of the display information that visitors see when your site is listed in the SERPs.